DjangoForAll/Django-Course/Level_6/2_Class_based_views/Script/Readme.md

 ]
 ```

-Other than the change in url defenition, everthing else remains the same, you can try and port over our existing logic to the class based view and see how it works.
+Other than the change in url definition, everything else remains the same, you can try and port over our existing logic to the class based view and see how it works.

 Function based views are still used if you want to quickly create a view that does not depend on anything else.